OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 With a certificate available, you can now repackage the app using the following steps.
 Note that the Android Studio build tools directory must be in path for this to work - it is located at <code>[SDK-Path]/build-tools/[version]</code>.
 The <code>zipalign</code> and <code>apksigner</code> tools are found in this directory.
 Repackage UnCrackable-Level1.apk as follows:

-1. Use apktool to unpack the app and decode AndroidManifest.xml:
+1. Use <code>apktool</code> to unpack the app and decode AndroidManifest.xml:

 ```bash
 $ apktool d --no-src UnCrackable-Level1.apk